Gueckmooh/build_system/README.md

 - [X] Read basic configuration
 - [X] Build a basic project, using basic configuration
 - [X] Get dependencies to headers
-- [ ] Build a basic library, using basic configuration
+- [X] Build a basic library, using basic configuration
+- [ ] Compute dependencies between components
+- [ ] Check that there is no cycle in dependencies
+- [ ] Build components and dependencies, then link
+- [ ] Add build options for components
 - [ ] Generate makefiles to build this basic configuration
+- [ ] Look at ninja as a generation back end
 - [ ] Add basic integrations tests